reyghifari/UserGitHubAppMVVM/README.md

 The use of multi-modules in software development provides advantages in separation of functionality, dependency management, reusability, team collaboration, testing and scalability.

--Module Favorite User: This module is responsible for managing the list of user favorites in the application.
+-Module Favorite User: This module is responsible for managing the list of user favorites in the application. <br>
--Module Core: This module serves as the core of the application and contains components that can be used by other modules.
+-Module Core: This module serves as the core of the application and contains components that can be used by other modules.<br>
--Module App: This module is the main application module that combines and uses the functionality of the Favorite User and Core modules.
+-Module App: This module is the main application module that combines and uses the functionality of the Favorite User and Core modules.<br>

 ![architecture](readphoto/modular.png)